Parking Regulations and Policies

 View parking rules for each of the following categories:

 General parking regulations

 - Parking rules apply all year regardless of weather—even during semester breaks—and apply to anyone operating a motor vehicle on IU property.

 - It is the driver's responsibility to read and understand the parking rules.
 Ignorance of the rules is not a valid excuse to avoid paying parking fines.

 - Driving and parking motor vehicles on university property should take place only in areas designated for those purposes.
-All parking locations will be indicated by stall lines or bumper blocks.
+All parking locations will be indicated by stall lines or bumper blocks, as well as signage.

 - Any vehicle violating parking rules may be towed without prior notice and stored at the owner's expense.
 Vehicles that appear abandoned on IU property will be disposed of according to Indiana state law.